Nardy07/majorproj/ReadMe.txt

 	- This file can be typed according to format or, other tools like "Mendeley" can be used to generate this file automatically.

+4. main.ipynb
+	- Contains the main code for the IDS project.
-- Other necessary information are in the files themselves.
+	- Other necessary information are commented in the code.

 Please read the comments carefully.